 If you are travelling you can pick up motel guides at roadside stops along most highways.

 Roomsaver ( http://www.roomsaver.com/ ) is a pretty good one.

 Travelling in groups of 4 can save you a lot of money too.
 Lots of motels have rooms for 4 people with 2 double beds for around $60 which is much cheaper than a lot of other accommodation.

-If you have plans then couchsurfing like Sam can be great, but you really need to arrange that sort of stuff beforehand. about 8 years ago
+If you have plans then couchsurfing like Sam can be great, but you really need to arrange that sort of stuff beforehand. over 8 years ago